svenkubiak/mangooio/docs/internationalization.md

 # Internationalization

-User-visible strings belong in **resource bundles**, not hard-coded in templates or controllers. mangoo I/O loads `messages*.properties` from `src/main/resources/translations/` and resolves the active locale per request.
+User-visible strings belong in **resource bundles**, not hard-coded inside templates or controllers. mangoo I/O loads `messages*.properties` from `src/main/resources/translations/` and resolves the active locale for you on every request.

-Templates call `${i18n("key")}` (or with arguments).
-Controllers inject `Messages` for the same keys in Java.
-Locale selection follows a fixed order: explicit `lang` parameter, then cookie, then `Accept-Language`, then the configured default.
+Templates call `${i18n("key")}`, with arguments if you need them.
+Controllers inject `Messages` to reach the same keys from Java.
+Locale selection follows a fixed order: an explicit `lang` parameter first, then the cookie, then the `Accept-Language` header, and finally the configured default.

 ## Locale order